Ogstef/Ogstef/README.md

 Currently working as a Software Enginner Post Intern at OPAP.
-Studied Software Development as the American University of Greece - Deree, and the Panepistimio of Pireaus.
+Studied Software Development at the American University of Greece - Deree, and the Panepistimio of Pireaus.

 ![Profile Views](https://komarev.com/ghpvc/?username=Ogstef&color=blue)